Quality Control and Quality Assurance in Analytical and Bioanalytical Chemistry

 - Immunoassay systems

-The specific equipment and techniques that are used will depend on the
+The specific equipment and techniques that are used will depend on the types of samples being analyzed and the range of analytes being tested.

 Types of Experiments

-In order to determine the effects of quality, QC and QS, the right amount of research has to be accounted for.
+In order to determine the effects of quality, QC and QA, the right amount of research has to be accounted for.
+The type of experiment performed depends on what factor or component is going to be measured.

 - Control experiments - These experiments are used to establish the control limits for a given analytical measurement.